-STRATEGIC PLAN DEPARTMENT OF ENGLISH
+STRATEGIC PLAN 2007-2009 DEPARTMENT OF ENGLISH California State University, Stanislaus

-This Strategic Plan represents an updating and revision of our Strategic Plan of 2003.
-In that document, the department committed itself to using the Strategic Planning process and to considering the plan itself as a living document, an on-going refinement of our goals and objectives.
-The goals that have been met or altered since the last Plan are detailed in each section below.
+This Strategic Plan represents an updating and revision of our Strategic Plan of 2005-2007.
+The department commits itself to using the Strategic Planning process and to considering the plan itself as a living document, an on-going refinement of our goals and objectives.
+The goals that have been met, altered, or added since the last Plan are detailed in each section below.

 The Strategic Plan has evolved into a regular biennial project, is used for programmatic and curricular decisions, and forms the basis for short and long term planning within the department.
-It will be the benchmark and guideline for the next seven-year Academic Program Review (2008).
+It will be the benchmark and guideline for seven-year Academic Program Reviews.

 The following pages identify specific departmental objectives and ongoing strategic initiatives that are being pursued to realize CSU Stanislaus institutional and departmental goals.
 Within seven broad objectives, several specific strategies are presented.
 These numbers do not represent a ranking of department priorities.
-We conclude this plan with an Action Strategy for 2005-2007 that prioritizes specific objectives and assigns specific responsibilities.
+We conclude this plan with an Action Strategy for 2007-2009 that prioritizes specific objectives and assigns specific responsibilities.